 b) Out-patient observer (clinic time)

-c) Non-acupuncture books & journals – up to 2 hours per item by submission of listed learning outcomes
+c) Non-acupuncture books & journals – up to 2 hours per item by submission of listed learning outcomes, critique or synopsis.

 COUNSELLING AND APPEALS PROCEDURE